demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-get-system-information

 ***
-Requires admin authentication.
 Get the system information and diagnostics from Tenable.sc.
+Requires admin role.

 #### Base Command